alan-turing-institute/t0-1/experiments/t0-001/README.md

 You can also decide to not serve and just build the vector store by using the `--no-serve` option.
 This will build the vector store and save it to the provided path, but will not start the FastAPI server.

 All of these options have default arguments (see `t0-001 serve-retriever --help`), so you can just run the command as is.
-But to svae and load the vector store, you need to provide the `--persist-directory` and `--local-file-store` options:
+But to save and load the vector store, you need to provide the `--persist-directory` and `--local-file-store` options:
 ```bash
 t0-001 serve-retriever --persist-directory ./nhs-use-case-db --local-file-store ./nhs-use-case-fs
 ```